kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 - `-s`: exceptionally low info output.
 - `-X`: turn on debug echoing of commands inside the script that implements this command.

+This command is sensitive to the followig environment variables.

+- `SM_CONFIG`: filename of kubeconfig file for access to the space management API space (SMAS).
+- `SM_CONTEXT`: kubeconfig context for access to the SMAS.

 This command will only succeed if the mailbox controller has created and conditioned the mailbox space for the given SyncTarget.
 This